gshs-ornl/revengc/README.md

 An issue occurs when authors may have privy too but normally do not reveal clear information.
 Decoupled variables (e.g. separate averages) and numeric censoring (e.g. between ages 10-15) are reoccurring instances found in areas ranging from demographic and epidemiological data to ecological inference problems.
 Decoupled variables provide no availability for cross tabulations while censoring obscures the true underlying values.
 The revengc R package was developed to reverse engineer this unclear information that is continually reported by many well-established organizations (e.g. World Health Organization (WHO), Centers for Disease Control and Prevention (CDC),  The World Bank, and various national censuses).
 There are two main functions in revengc and both fit data to a Poisson or Quasi-Poisson distribution.
 The estimated_lambda function takes a univariate censored frequency table and approximates its lambda (average) value.
 The rec function estimates an uncensored bivariate table from decoupled and summarized arguments.

+## Overview
-It is recommended for a user to read the vignettes for more information.
-In short, a censored frequency table is fit to a Poisson or Quasi-Poisson truncated distribution using a likelihood function customized to censored data and estimated_lambda outputs the lambda value that maximizes the function. rec handles the following four cases:
+The workflow for estimated_lambda is straightfoward.
+A censored frequency table is fit to a Poisson or Quasi-Poisson truncated distribution using a likelihood function customized to censored data and estimated_lambda outputs the lambda value that maximizes the function.
+However, rec is more complex.  rec handles four cases and a summary workflow for each is provided below.
+It is highly recommended for a user to read the vignettes for more information.

 * Case I. When provided an average for both X and Y, the averages represent lambda values.
 These lambdas create right-shifted and right-truncated Poisson or Quasi-Poisson X and Y probability densities for uncensored vectors ranging from Xlowerbound:Xupperbound and Ylowerbound:Yupperbound, respectively.
 The Xlowerbound:Xupperbound vector with its corresponding normalized density values represents the new row marginal.
 The Ylowerbound:Yupperbound vector with its corresponding normalized density values represents the new column marginal.
 This is a decoupled case, and thus the seed (initial cross tabulation matrix to be updated) is a matrix of ones.
 The mipfp R package then estimates cross tabulations with a selected seed estimation method, the new uncensored marginals, and the seed matrix.
 The final result is an uncensored contingency table with rows ranging from Xlowerbound:Xupperbound and columns ranging from Ylowerbound:Yupperbound.